AndyYu25/FruitClassification/README.md

 # FruitClassification
-Implementation of a Convolutional Neural Network to classify fruit images
+Implementation of a Convolutional Neural Network to classify fruit images.
+Achieves an accuracy above 99.5%

 The Fruits 360 Dataset was obtained from kaggle: https://www.kaggle.com/moltean/fruits and is used in accordance with the license below: